 Lassi in India comes in multiple flavors like:

 - Dry fruit

 - Papaya Honey

-Indian Lassi is a favorite drink in an Indian restaurant in India as well as abroad.
+Indian Lassi is a favorite drink in Indian restaurants in India as well as abroad.

-I had a drink Mango lassi in the U.S., U.K., Australia, Singapore, Hong Kong, some variations, but in away.
+I had a drink of Mango lassi in the U.S., U.K., Australia, Singapore, and Hong Kong, some variations, but away.
 It is the same traditional Indian drink.

-Since lassi has a history of before 1000 B.C, while sugar has come to India after 640 A.D., Fruits like Mango were alternate sources for sweetness in recipes.
+Since lassi has a history of before 1000 B.C, while sugar came to India after 640 A.D., Fruits like Mango were alternate sources for sweetness in recipes.

-Since Alphonso Mango loaded with a creamy sweet taste, Mango Pulp is with tender and delicate texture, little or non-fibrous fruit, with soft and sweet juicy Pulp.
+Since Alphonso Mango is loaded with a creamy sweet taste, Mango Pulp has a tender and delicate texture, little or non-fibrous fruit, and soft and sweet juicy Pulp.

-Since then, mango blended with curd (Dahi) or yogurt, saffron strands, ground cardamom powder, sugar, ice cubes.
+Since then, mango has been blended with curd (Dahi) or yogurt, saffron strands, ground cardamom powder, sugar, and ice cubes.